quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Speeding Up Handshake Completion

-When a server receives duplicate Initial CRYPTO data, it can assume the client did not receive all Initial CRYPTO data or the client's estimated RTT is too small.
+When a server receives duplicate Initial CRYPTO data, it can assume the client did not receive all of the server's CRYPTO data sent in Initial packets, or the client's estimated RTT is too small.
 When a client receives Handshake or 1-RTT packets prior to obtaining Handshake keys it may assume some or all of the server's Initial packets were lost.